egemensert/egemensert.github.io/about.md

     traditional approaches or Reinforcement Learning.
 Projects are focused on analyzing human systems.
 Take a look at my analysis on Turkish <a href='/politics/turkey/2019/08/26/characterizing-political-participation/'>Political Variety</a>. <br/><br/>
     &nbsp;&nbsp;Aside from research, I love exploring the world by traveling, learning the languages and observing the cultures.
 We interact with so many cultures in myriad ways.
 Check out this <a href='https://qz.com/1176962/map-how-the-word-tea-spread-over-land-and-sea-to-conquer-the-world/'>Quartz post</a>.
-Fun fact: I use Google Analytics on the page to observe where and how does the information presented flows in the world.
     <img src='/assets/beento.png' class='image' align='right' width="350" style='margin-left: 10px'/>
     </p>
     <p style='text-align: justify; text-justify: inter-word;'>